On this page:

-State and federal legislation about breastfeeding have been enacted to recognize and support the importance and practice of breastfeeding.
-Significant barriers to breastfeeding continue to persist in our communities.
-These barriers include social norms about breastfeeding in public, causing women embarrassment, and inflexibility in the workplace to express breast milk.
-Laws and regulations in Oregon address these barriers including breastfeeding in public, breastfeeding in the workplace, and exemption from jury duty.
+State and federal legislation support and recognize the importance of breastfeeding.
+However, significant barriers to breastfeeding persist in our communities.
+Federal and Oregon laws and regulations address these barriers including breastfeeding in public, workplace support for breastfeeding, and jury duty.

-- Effective January 1, 2008, employers with 25 or more employees must make reasonable efforts to provide private space and time for nursing mothers who request a place to express milk for their newborns 18 months of age and younger.
+- Employers must make reasonable efforts to provide private space and time for nursing mothers who request a place to express milk for their newborns 18 months of age and younger.

 - The location must be in close proximity to the employee’s work area, and cannot be a toilet stall or restroom.

-- Businesses would not necessarily have to have a dedicated lactation room.
+- Businesses do not need to have a dedicated lactation room.
 A vacant office or conference room could suffice, so long as it is private.
 A cubicle is not considered private.

 - All employers must comply unless they can prove it would cause undue hardship.

 - There is a $1,000 fine per incident for non-compliance.

 For more information, view this detailed summary of the Wage and Hour Law.